 Today we are using broccoli but and green veggie would work.
-Boc choi, green beans, brussels sprouts
+Boc Choi, green beans, brussels sprouts

 Note: If you can not find super firm tofu buy what you can find and press it to squeeze out more water.
-To press it put something flat on top of the tofu and add weight for an hour or so.
+To press, it put something flat on top of the tofu and add weight for an hour or so.
 This will squeeze out more water.

 The sauce gets most of its flavor from dried shiitake mushrooms.
-To start we need to soak some dried mushrooms for a few hours (over night is better).
+To start we need to soak some dried mushrooms for a few hours (overnight is better).
 When your ready squeeze most of the water out of the mushrooms and slice them up.
 Discarding the hard stems.

 For the sauce: Use 1/2 cup of liquid from soaking the mushrooms, 1 Tablespoon Hoisin sauce, 1/2 teaspoon raw sugar, 1 teaspoon soy sauce, 1 teaspoon Black Vinegar, 1/2 teaspoon sesame oil, 1 teaspoon corn starch (more if you want a thicker sauce).
 Mix all of this up and set it aside.

 To keep the green veggies (in this case broccoli) nice and bright we will blanch them.
 This step is completely optional but makes the dish look so much nicer.
 Bring a big pot of water to boil when the water is at a rapid boil add the veggies.
 Sixty seconds after the water comes back to a boil remove the veggies and add to a bowl of ice water.
-When they are cool place into a colander to drain.
+When they are cool place them into a colander to drain.

-Chop up one teaspoon garlic, one teaspoon ginger and one green onion.
+Chop up one teaspoon garlic, one teaspoon ginger, and one green onion.

 Now everything is ready to stir-fry.
 Place your pan or wok on the burner and turn it up to high, add one tablespoon oil.
-While the oil is coming up to tempature add your garlic and ginger.
+While the oil is coming up to temperature add your garlic and ginger.
 This will flavor the oil.
-When the oil is hot add the sliced mushrooms and green onion. (in the video I did add them a little early but its ok).
+When the oil is hot add the sliced mushrooms and green onion. (in the video I did add them a little early but it’s ok).

 When the mushrooms start to get some color on them add the sauce and bring to a boil.
-When its at a boil add the broccoli and tofu.
+When it’s at a boil add the broccoli and tofu.
 Heat everything thru and serve.

 Link to the video on YouTube.
 I did post the video almost one month before posting the recipe here.
 Work has been super crazy and I just could not find time to write it up.
-Hopefully in the new year I can keep posting more Gout friendly recipes.
+Hopefully, in the new year, I can keep posting more Gout friendly recipes.